JetBrains/marketplace-docs/topics/paid-plugins-general-info/moving-to-marketplace.md

 * Number of licenses (for a bunch of licenses of different validity)

-We won't add past orders with $$$ to our systems not to screw up the revenue statistics and commission calculation, but we can add such (or any other) information in the order / customer notes.
+We won't add past orders with $$$ to our systems not to screw up the revenue statistics and commission calculation, but we can add such (or any other) information in the order/customer notes.